flinker-app/docsfx/docs/ifc-power-bi.md

 ## Contact -->

-If you'd like to learn more about how this integration can benefit your workflow, our team is ready to discuss the possibilities with you.
+If you would like to get the IFC Viewer Microsoft Power BI App please book a meeting with us to get a test licence.

 [**Book a Meeting Now**](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)

-We look forward to exploring how an IFC Microsoft Excel integration can enhance your organization's efficiency.
+We look forward to exploring how an IFC Microsoft Power BI App can enhance your data analytics.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>